COOBER PEDY UNDERGROUND ACCOMMODATION | ABOUT US

 Located a short two hour flight from Adelaide, is the small outback town of Coober Pedy, where underground accommodation is the norm.
 Famous for its subterranean homes and rich opal deposits, if you are looking to experience the quintiessential outback Australian lifetsyle, The Lookout Cave should not be missed.

-The Motel was established in 1993 and is one of the world's largest underground accommodation providers featuring 15 Underground Motel Rooms, 2 Original Miners Dugouts and a 2 bedroom Underground Queen Apartment.
+The Lookout Cave was established in 1993 and is one of the world's largest underground accommodation providers featuring 15 Underground Motel Rooms, two Original Miners Dugouts and a two bedroom Underground Queen Apartment.

 ABOUT COOBER PEDY